 Software generators are programs that build other programs.
 This site focuses on the topic in general and the Domain Specific Language Generator (DSLGenTM) in particular.
-(Patents 8060857, 8225277, 8327321 and patent pending.)
+(Patents 8060857, 8225277, 8327321, 8713515 and 9038037.)
 DSLGenTM is a system for translation of Domain Specific Languages (DSLs) into efficient code that exploits the high capability features (e.g., parallelism) of the target execution machine.
 More generally, DSLGenTM is also a platform plus toolbox on which arbitrary DSL translators can be developed for arbitrary domain languages and arbitrary execution platforms.

 The motto Never Reprogram AgainTM means that a software specification need only define "what" a computation is intended to do without any hint of "how" the implementation accomplishes that "what".
 The implication is that no matter how computing machine architectures change and whatever new opportunities they provide, the implementation code our tools generate will be able to take advantage of those opportunities.
 Today, architectures offer opportunities for simple Von Neumann machines, multicore parallelism and instruction level parallelism among others, and our tools can exploit those opportunities.
 Who knows what tomorrow will bring but whatever it is, we aim to deliver technology and tools that will generate implementation code that takes full advantage of the new architectural opportunities without the necessity of reprogramming the applications for those new architectural platforms.